 2. Integrity-Ensure the job is done without others looking over your shoulder.

 3. Teamwork—Mission accomplishment w/fewest problems.
 Work together and watch out for one another.

 4. Motivation—Positive attitude is contagious, so is a negative one

 If you still have questions about the SERE Specialist career field contact us using information below.
 Otherwise, go see your local AF Recruiter to get started and join the team.
-Good Luck!!
+Good Luck and #GOSERE!!!